cleanlab/cleanlab-studio/README.md

 `cleanlab dataset schema generate -f [dataset filepath]`

-* For `Modality (text, tabular, image): ` enter one of the following:
-  * `text` - to only find label errors based on a single column of text in your dataset.
-  * `tabular` - to find data and label issues based on any subset of the column features.
-  * `image` - to find label errors in your image dataset.

-* For `Id column: `, please enter the string name of of the column in your dataset that contains the unique identifier for each row.
+* For `Id column: `, enter the name of the column in your dataset that contains the unique identifier for each row.

-* For `filepath column: ` (only for image modality), please enter the string name of the column in your dataset that contains the relative path to each image.

-To validate an existing schema, i.e. check that it is complete, well-formatted, and has <a href="#data-types-and-feature-types">data types with sensible feature types</a>:

-`cleanlab dataset schema validate -s [schema filepath]`

-You may then wish to inspect the generated schema to check that the fields and metadata are correct.

-### Download clean labels

-To download clean labels (i.e. labels that have been fixed through the Cleanlab Studio interface):

-`cleanlab cleanset download --id [cleanset ID]`

-To download clean labels and combine them with your local dataset:

-`cleanlab cleanset download --id [cleanset ID] -f [dataset filepath]`

-## Commands

-**`cleanlab login` authenticates you**

-Authenticates you when uploading datasets to Cleanlab Studio.
-Pass in your API key using `--key [API key]`.
-Your API key can be accessed at [https://app.cleanlab.ai/upload](https://app.cleanlab.ai/upload).

-**`cleanlab dataset schema generate` generates dataset schemas**

-Generates a schema based on your dataset.
-Specify your target dataset with `--filepath [dataset filepath]`.
-You will be prompted to save the generated schema JSON and to specify a save location.
-This can be specified using `--output [output filepath]`.

-**`cleanlab dataset schema validate` validates a schema JSON file**

-Validates a schema JSON file, checking that a schema is complete, well-formatted, and has <a href="#data_types_and_feature_types">data types with sensible feature types</a>.
-Specify your target schema with `--schema [schema filepath]`.
+Make sure to inspect the schema.
+If any [data/feature types](#data-types-and-feature-types) are not inferred correctly, you can edit the schema manually.

-You may also validate an existing schema with respect to a dataset (`-d [dataset filepath]`), i.e. all previously mentioned checks and the additional check that all fields in the schema are present in the dataset.
+You can validate a schema with `cleanlab dataset schema validate`.
+You can also validate a schema with respect to a dataset by specifying the `-d [dataset filepath]` option.

-**`cleanlab dataset upload` uploads your dataset**

-Uploads your dataset to Cleanlab Studio.
-Specify your target dataset with `--filepath [dataset filepath]`.
-You will be prompted for further details about the dataset's modality and ID column.
-These may be supplied to the command with `--modality [modality]`, `--id-column [name of ID column]`, and you may also specify a custom dataset name with`--name [custom dataset name]`.

-After uploading your dataset, you will be prompted to save the list of dataset issues (if any) encountered during the upload process.
-These issues include missing IDs, duplicate IDs, missing values, and values whose types do not match the schema.
-You may specify the save location with `--output [output filepath]`.

-**`cleanlab cleanset download` downloads Cleanlab columns from your cleanset**

-Cleansets are initialized through the Cleanlab Studio interface.
-In a cleanset, users can inspect their dataset and verify their labels.
-Clean labels are the labels after this set of manual fixes have been applied.

-This command downloads the clean labels and saves them locally as a .csv, .xls/.xlsx, or .json, with columns `id` and `clean_label`.
-Include the `--filepath [dataset filepath]` to combine the clean labels with the original dataset as a new column `clean_label`, which will be outputted to `--output [output filepath]`.
-Include the `--all` flag to include **all** Cleanlab columns, i.e. issue, label quality, suggested label, clean label, instead of only the clean label column.

-## Dataset format
+### Dataset format

 Cleanlab currently only supports text, tabular, and image dataset modalities.
 (If your data contains both text and numeric/categorical columns, treat it as tabular.)

 The accepted dataset file types are: `.csv`, `.json`, and `.xls/.xlsx`.

-Each entry (i.e. row) should correspond to a different example in the dataset, independent and identically distributed with the other examples.
+Each entry (i.e. row) should correspond to a different example in the dataset.

-Check below for instructions of formatting different dataset modalities.

 #### Tabular dataset format

 - dataset must have an **ID column** (`flower_id` in the example below) - a column containing identifiers that uniquely identify each row.
 - dataset must have a **label column** (`species` in the example below) which you either want to train models to predict or simply find erroneous values in.
 - Apart from the reserved column name: `clean_label`, you are free to name the columns in your dataset in any way you want.
 There can be some subset of the columns used as features to predict the label, based upon which Cleanlab Studio identifies label issues, and other columns with extra metadata, that will be ignored when modeling the labels.